Python1260/PyRoblox/README.md

 ## NOTES
   - For now only Windows is supported, sorry!
   - THE SEARCH FEATURE IS VERY BUGGY PLS FORGIVE ME!!!!!!!!
+  - This is still in very early testing, so there may and WILL be errors.